chrlic/chrlic.github.io/_posts/2023-01-02-appd-mwh-blog.md

       tierNameSource: auto
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AppDynamics agent needs a few parameters - at least application name and tier name. `applicationNameSource` attribute tells where to get the application name from.
-Here we say we take it from Pod label abd the label is `appdApp` as specified by `applicationNameLabel` attribute. `tierNameSource` attribute set to `auto` means that tier name will be derived from resources owning the Pod, which ends up being Deployment or StatefulSet name, for example.
+AppDynamics agent needs a help with a few parameters - at least application name and tier name. `applicationNameSource` attribute tells where to get the application name from.
+Here we say - take it from Pod label and the label is `appdApp` as specified by `applicationNameLabel` attribute. `tierNameSource` attribute set to `auto` means that tier name will be derived from resources owning the Pod, which ends up being Deployment or StatefulSet name, for example.

 Pls. note we always specify `technology` attribute which simply tells what framework the application uses and which agent type therefore to use.
 Agent is then delivered by specified `image`.

 4. Specify selection rules for auto-instrumentaion

-Since on Kubernetes cluster, there are usually many workloads running, where not all of them require agent deployment, there's needed a mechanism for selection of those workloads, where the agent deployment is needed.
+Since on Kubernetes cluster, there are usually many workloads running, where not all of them require agent deployment, there's a need of a mechanism for selection of those workloads, where the agent deployment is needed.
 Also, we need to provide some hints what kind of technology (Java, .NET, ...) the workload uses and we might have some special requirements related to naming conventions, logging, etc. All this is specified in the `instrumentationRules:` section like this:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 instrumentationRules: